pdf-raku/PDF-raku/README.md

 <a href="https://github.com/p6-pdf/perl6-PDF-DOM">PDF::DOM</a> and <a href="https://github.com/p6-pdf/perl6-PDF-FDF">PDF::FDF</a> are
 both under construction for high-level manipulation of PDF and FDF documents.

-Classes in this tool-kit include:
+Classes/roles in this tool-kit include:

 - `PDF::Reader` - for indexed random access to PDFs
 - `PDF::Storage::Filter` - a collection of standard PDF decoding and encoding tools for PDF data streams
+- `PDF::Storage::IndObj` - base class for indirect objects
 - `PDF::Storage::Serializer` - data marshalling utilities for the preparation of full or incremental updates
 - `PDF::Storage::Crypt` - decryption / encryption (V 2 & 3 RC4 only at this stage)
 - `PDF::Writer` - for the creation or update of PDFs